ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/ongoing-tasks/etl/basics.markdown

   This applies to both ETL types.

 * There are two exceptions to this behavior:
-  * In RavenDB ETL - when documents are loaded to **the same** collection there is no need to send DELETE because the document on the other side has the same identifier and it will just update it.
+  * In RavenDB ETL, when documents are loaded to **the same** collection there is no need to send DELETE because the document on the other side has the same identifier and it will just update it.
-  * in SQL ETL - you can configure to use inserts only, which is a viable option for append-only systems.
+  * in SQL ETL you can configure to use inserts only, which is a viable option for append-only systems.

 {PANEL/}